-With a swipe at 'gloomsters', UK PM Johnson promises a bold new Brexit deal
+With a swipe at "gloomsters", UK PM Johnson promises a bold new Brexit deal

-LONDON (Reuters) - Boris Johnson launched his premiership with a bid to do a bold new Brexit deal with the European Union by Oct.
-31, rebuking “gloomsters” and the political class who he said had forgotten the people who they should serve.
+LONDON (Reuters) - Boris Johnson launched his premiership with a pledge to do a bold new Brexit deal with the European Union by Oct.
+31, rebuking “gloomsters” and the political class who he said had forgotten the people they should serve.

 Johnson took office on Wednesday, replacing Theresa May who stepped down having failed to deliver Brexit or implement many of the reforms she promised when taking office in 2016.